Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 Convert to Lightning
 ====================

-The :class:`~pytorch_lightning.lite.LightningLite` is a stepping stone to transition fully to the Lightning API and benefits from its hundreds of features.
+:class:`~pytorch_lightning.lite.LightningLite` is a stepping stone to fully transition to the Lightning API and benefit from its hundreds of features.

-You can see our :class:`~pytorch_lightning.lite.LightningLite` as a future :class:`~pytorch_lightning.core.lightning.LightningModule` and slowly refactor your code into its API.
+You can see our :class:`~pytorch_lightning.lite.LightningLite` class as a future :class:`~pytorch_lightning.core.lightning.LightningModule`, and slowly refactor your code into its API.
 Below, the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step`, :meth:`~pytorch_lightning.core.lightning.LightningModule.forward`,
-:meth:`~pytorch_lightning.core.lightning.LightningModule.configure_optimizers`, :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader`
+:meth:`~pytorch_lightning.core.lightning.LightningModule.configure_optimizers`, :meth:`~pytorch_lightning.core.lightning.LightningModule.train_dataloader` methods
-are being implemented.
+are implemented.

 .. code-block:: python

     class Lite(LightningLite):

-        # 1. This would becomes the LightningModule `__init__` function.
+        # 1. This would become the LightningModule `__init__` function.
         def run(self, args):
             self.args = args

             self.model = MyModel(...)

-            self.fit()  # This would be automated by Lightning Trainer.
+            self.fit()  # This would be automated by the Lightning Trainer.

-        # 2. This can be fully removed as Lightning handles the FitLoop
+        # 2. This can be fully removed as Lightning creates its own fitting loop,
-        # and setting up the model, optimizer, dataloader and many more.
+        # and sets up the model, optimizer, dataloader, etc for you.
         def fit(self):
-            # setting everything
+            # set everything
             optimizer = self.configure_optimizers()
             self.model, optimizer = self.setup(self.model, optimizer)
             dataloader = self.setup_dataloaders(self.train_dataloader())